zer0main/hamster_ball/README.md

 hamster_ball
 ============

-It's a simple video game written on love2d.
+It's a simple video game written in love2d.
 In this game you are a hamster which tries to shoot down his enemies in flight.